 Fully loaded baked potatoes—complete with sour cream, vegan bacon bits, cheddar cheese, and butter—are a wonder to behold.
 Creamy yet soft and fluffy with the additional crunch of the bacon, a loaded baked potato can’t get any better … or can it?
 We asked ourselves this question and decided that, yes, they can, which is why we’ve created a baked potato roll.
-A pillow of deliciousness that looks like a baked potato but tastes like a cinnamon roll, we’re pretty sure this is soon to be your new favorite meal.
+A pillow of deliciousness that looks like a cinnamon roll but tastes like a sweet potato, we’re pretty sure this is soon to be your new favorite meal.

 What you need: